Investing in condos

 - pre-construction purchasers are not worried about new mortgage rules because they have already been stress tested before introducing the new mortgage rules, so this new policy at least has no impact on pre-construction buyers.

-- Upfront costs are lower by far in comparison to costs of houses or freehold townhomes.
+- Upfront costs are lower by far in comparison to the costs of houses or freehold townhomes.

 - Some first-time buyers may not have enough credits to apply for the mortgage.
 Buying a pre-construction condo give them at least 1 to 2 years to pay their debts, build or rebuild their credits and strengthen that.